 Brock University participates in the William D. Ford Direct Loan (Direct Loan) Program.
 Under this program, the U.S. Department of Education is your lender.
 U.S. citizens and permanent residents of the United States who are attending Brock University may qualify for the Direct Loan program.
+You must have obtained a high school diploma to be eligible.
 Brock administers Direct Loans on a first-come, first-serve basis.
 Brock University’s federal school code is G09252.

 U.S. Tax Education Credits information is provided on the Tax Certificates web page.

 A Federal Student Aid eligible program must lead to a bachelor’s, master’s and/or doctoral degree and be at least a two-year program.

 *Students must be registered in an on-campus degree program that has no online or virtual course(s).

 **Students registered in the following are ineligible for U.S. Direct Loans:

 - Certificate Programs